 When you run the same test suite in steps on the CI server then you need multiple API tokens.

-For instance, you run only unit tests and as a second step only integration tests.
-For each unique test file pattern defined with
+For instance, you run only unit tests and feature tests as a second step.
+Therefore, for each unique test file pattern defined with the

 KNAPSACK_PRO_TEST_FILE_PATTERN environment variable, you need a separate API token.

 This allows you to run both steps sequentially or in parallel as part of a CI build with the same build ID.
 Typically you would configure sequential steps in your CI provider, but some CI providers allow you to start parallel steps so that you can run unit tests and feature tests at the same time.

 When should I use the same API token?

 There is a scenario where you should use the same API token even though you are using a different set of tests.

 Let's say you run all your RSpec tests on the

 main branch.
 But on your feature branches, you want to run only a subset of the test suite that is related to the feature code changes.
 In such a case, you should use the same API token.
 This way, you can see all your branches in the Knapsack Pro dashboard on the list of CI builds for a given API token.

 mainbranch and define a test file pattern with the

 KNAPSACK_PRO_TEST_FILE_PATTERNenvironment variable for your feature branches to run a subset of the test suite.